ElementalRenderer/Elemental-Renderer/README.md

 - Input parameters (Position, Normal, UV, etc.)
 - Output parameters (Color, Normal, Emission, etc.)

 The shader editor provides a powerful way to create complex shaders without writing code, while still allowing advanced users to fine-tune the generated code.

+## Custom Node Authoring SDK

+ElementalRenderer now includes a powerful SDK for creating custom shader nodes:

+- **JSON-based Nodes**: Create simple nodes using JSON definitions
+- **C++ Nodes**: Implement complex nodes with full access to the shader system
+- **Hot Reloading**: JSON nodes can be modified and reloaded at runtime
+- **Comprehensive API**: Well-documented interface for node creation
+- **Example Nodes**: Sample implementations to get you started

+The Custom Node SDK makes it easy to extend the shader editor with your own specialized functionality.

+## ImGui Integration

+ElementalRenderer now features a comprehensive ImGui integration for creating user interfaces:

+- **Material Editor**: Tweak material properties with sliders and color pickers
+- **Scene Hierarchy**: Navigate and modify scene objects
+- **Performance Metrics**: Real-time display of frame times and GPU usage
+- **Render Graph Visualization**: Interactive view of the render pipeline
+- **Shader Graph Editor**: Visual editing of shader graphs
+- **Dockable Windows**: Flexible UI layout with dockable panels

+The ImGui integration provides a modern, immediate-mode interface for interacting with all aspects of the renderer.

+## GPU Profiling and Debug Tools

+ElementalRenderer includes comprehensive profiling and debugging tools:

+- **Frame Timing**: Detailed breakdown of CPU and GPU time per frame
+- **Render Pass Profiling**: Performance metrics for each render pass
+- **GPU Memory Usage**: Track memory allocation and usage
+- **Render Graph Visualization**: Visual representation of the render pipeline
+- **Resource Tracking**: Monitor resource creation, usage, and destruction

+These tools help identify performance bottlenecks and optimize rendering code.

 ## Heuristic Render Graph